 Hand off to the match

-When everyone is ready, the host (a player or your server authority) emits a start event.
-On receipt, every client tears down the lobby and constructs the gameplay client from Recipe 2.
+When all players are ready, the host (a player or your server authority) sends a start event.
+When a client receives the event, it closes the lobby and constructs the gameplay client from Recipe 2.

-You can keep the lobby’s Games instance open through the match and just open the state/input channels on it — one session multiplexes all channels.
-Tearing it down here is only to keep the example’s two phases clearly separated.
+You can keep the lobby’s Games instance open through the match and open the state/input channels on it.
+One session multiplexes all channels.
+This example closes the lobby only to keep its two phases separate.

 Where to go next